-I wanted to do an anti-Vietnam War show in the late 1960s, and I chose the subject of the constitution.
+I wanted to do an anti-Vietnam War show in the late 1960's, and I chose the subject of the constitution.
 I always felt and still do that we really ought to teach our young people something about our rights and our constitutional heritage.
-I asked artists to submit ideas which I would then plan to help them get into video, but I got so little that seemed worthwhile....
-You see, the reason I wanted to move in the direction of video was that I felt it could get a story across without making it prepaganda.
-I thought the Vietnam War was an obscene thing, and you knew damn well when you were watching Nixon on television that he was lying through his teeth.
-That's one of the virtues of television.
-It does what artists have been trying to do for centuries.
+I asked artists to submit ideas which I would then plan to help them get into video, but I got so little that seemed worthwhile...
+You see, the reason I wanted to move in the direction of video was that I felt it could get a story across without making propaganda.
+I thought the Vietnam War was an obscene thing, and you know damn well when you were watching Nixon on television that he was lying through his teeth.
+That's one of the virtues of television, it does what artists have been trying to do for centuries.
 It gets inside the exterior of a person and lets you know what he is really thinking.

 Howard made a serious effort to find a means of supporting that work.
 For me, it was important to have someone who said "do it."
-Howard was willing to see.38
+Howard was willing to see.
+38 at the basis of his activities is a profound concern for the potential of technology in the hands of artists to contribute to the well-being and health of our daily lives."
+39

--David Co
+-David Cort

-Howard Wise's activities exemplify a unique sensitivity to, and understanding of, how artists are transforming our perception and understanding of art and technology.
-Howard is a visionary humanist, and at the basis of his activities is a profound concern for the potential of technology in the hands of artists to contribute to the well-being and health of our daily lives.39
+Howard Wise activities exemplifies a unique sensitivity to, and understanding of, how artists are transforming our perception and understanding of art and technology.
+Howard is a visionary humanist, and